dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 Although t2 has higher priority, `ExecutorService` still runs t1 first.
 Thread priority does not guarantee execution order.
 It comes into play when resources are limited.
 If the System is running into constraints due to memory or CPU, then the higher priority threads will run first.
 Yet if you try to set priority more than max (10) you will get this error.
-Priority should be in this interval `newPriority <= 10 && newPriority >= 1`
+Priority should be in this interval `1-10`
 ```
 Exception in thread "main" java.lang.IllegalArgumentException
 	at java.base/java.lang.Thread.setPriority(Thread.java:1141)
 	at com.java.test.App.main(App.java:21)
 ```
 Don't confuse:
 * `Thread.yield()` - suspends current thread and gives way to another.
 As with `setPriority` it doesn't guarantee to execute.
-Since it's not guaranteed and it behaves differently for windows/linux, you should avoid using it
-yield just suspend thread and notify os scheduler that it would like to resume ASAP, hence it's non-determenistic, while sleep, always suspend thread for specified amount of time.
-that's wy you should never use it, cause it behaviour non-determentistic and can't be used correctly
+Since it's not guaranteed and it behaves differently for windows/linux, you should avoid using it , yield just suspend thread and notify os scheduler that it would like to resume ASAP, hence it's non-deterministic, while sleep, always suspend thread for specified amount of time.
+That's wy you should never use it, cause it behaviour non-deterministic and can't be used correctly
 * `Thread.onSpinWait()` - useful inside `while(!get()){}` blocking types.
 Empty while called spin wait (cause it spinning processor millions of time per sec).
 Adding this inside `while` would notify that processor shouldn't spin that fast, so saving cycles & electricity
 * `Thread.sleep(1000)` - force scheduler to suspend execution of current thread for specified amount of time (compare to yield which would suspend for brief moment, but ask scheduler to resume it ASAP)
-* wait - can be invoked only inside `synchronized` block, can be awaken by calling `notify/notifyAll`
+* wait - can be invoked only inside `synchronized` block, can be awakened by calling `notify/notifyAll`
 * join - call on other thread and make current thread wait until other thread finish execution
     * you can run new thread with `start`, but if you want current thread to wait until new thread finished you call `join`
 Don’t confuse: